cyberbotics/webots/projects/samples/contests/robocup/controllers/model_verifier/README.md

 ## Dependencies

-Additionally to `Webots`, you will need the following modules to run the `model_verifier.py` controller:
+Additionally to `Webots`, you will need the python modules listed in `requirements.txt`.

-`pip3 install trimesh transforms3d numpy pandas tabulate`

 Generating a `pdf` report requires the `pandoc` tool: